younata/coz-e/src/build_log/chapter_4.md

 |-------------------------------------|-------------------------------------|---------------------------|
 | Attempt 2: Both faces glassed.
 Faces trimmed.
 In progress repairing the angled sides on the lower face. | Finished! ✅ 2022-10-28 | Both faces.
 Awaiting curing of forward face. |

+The landing gear attach bulkheads are the bulkheads used to attach the main landing gear to the rest of the airplane.
+When installed into the fuselage in Chapter 6, they'll form a box with an open bottom.
+This bottom is where the mains will be inserted, and then clamped into.
+During installation, the forward and upper landing gear bulkheads will be joined together into one bulkhead, while the aft landing gear bulkhead will remain separated.

 Note: The plans call the upper landing gear bulkhead and the forward landing gear bulkhead the same part.
 But they are made separately and then later joined.
 For that reason, as well as because "upper forward landing gear bulkhead" is a bit much, I'm going to refer to the lower portion of the forward landing gear bulkhead as the forward landing gear bulkhead.
 Similarly, the upper portion of the forward landing gear will be referred to as the upper landing gear bulkhead.

 Tips: